Homelessness Property Funds Social Impact Report 2021/22

 In March 2021 the Resonance Everyone In fund was created in just a few short months, launching with £12.5m in seed investment from the Mayor of London (Greater London Authority, GLA) and Big Society Capital.
 The fund had an ambition to raise £15m in investment but this target was quickly exceeded following additional investment from four new investors: Trust for London, Monday Charitable Trust, a foundation and a high net worth, taking the final fund size to £16.5m.

-The fund has partnered with leading social justice charity and housing provider Nacro, who secured four-year funding from the GLA, to provide tenants with a wraparound support service, enabling them to maintain their home, set down community roots, address any addiction, mental or physical health support needs, and re-engage with education or employment.
+The fund partnered with leading social justice charity and housing provider Nacro, who secured four-year funding from the GLA, to provide tenants with a wraparound support service, enabling them to maintain their home, set down community roots, address any addiction, mental or physical health support needs, and re-engage with education or employment.
 This will enable more people to leave rough sleeping behind and live in supported accommodation.

 The fund seeks to offer investors a commercial risk-adjusted return on their investment, including both rental yield and capital appreciation on properties.
 Risk is reduced as investors benefit from a widely diversified portfolio leased on fully repairing and ensuring ten-year leases effectively enabling our housing partners or service providers to underwrite the operational maintenance, management and void risks.
 Please remember if you invest in this fund, your capital may be at risk.